davisson2003/asmjit/README.md

 AsmJit's `Runtime` is designed for execution and/or linking.
 The `Runtime` itself is abstract and defines only how to `add()` and `release()` code held by `CodeHolder`. `CodeHolder` holds machine code and relocation entries, but should be seen as a temporary object only - after the code in `CodeHolder` is ready, it should be passed to `Runtime` or relocated manually.
 Users interested in inspecting the generated machine-code (instead of executing or linking) can keep it in `CodeHodler` and process it manually of course.

 The only `Runtime` implementation provided directly by AsmJit is called `JitRuntime`, which is suitable for storing and executing dynamically generated code. `JitRuntime` is used in most AsmJit examples as it makes the code management easy.
-It allows to add and release dynamically generated functions, so it's suitable for JIT code generators that want to keep many functions alive, and release functions which are no longer needed.
+It allows to add and release dynamically generated functions easily, so it's suitable for JIT code generators that want to keep many functions alive, and possibly release functions which are no longer needed.

 ### Instructions & Operands